kexinoh/imageforllm/README.md

 - Embed source comment that generated a plot into the image metadata
 - Automatically extract and embed plot properties (titles, labels, etc.)
+- Add AI generation metadata (model, prompt, parameters) to AI-generated images
-- Extract embedded comment and properties from images
+- Extract embedded comment, properties, and AI metadata from images
-- Command-line tool for extracting metadata from images
+- Command-line tools for extracting metadata from images and adding AI metadata
+- Get all metadata as JSON for easy integration with other tools

 ## Usage 🚀

-### Basic Workflow
+### Basic Workflow for Matplotlib

 ```python
 import matplotlib.pyplot as plt